Text to Speech synthesis software

 More realistic alternatives

 The sad truth is that the best alternative is Amazon Polly.
-It is botnet text to speech and Stallman would absolutely not approve. baby WOGUE uses it to make YouTube Videos about free software and it's quite good.
-It is better than espeak-ng and worth looking into if you find proprietary software to be acceptable when there is no free alternative.
+It is botnet text to speech cloud service, Stallman would absolutely not approve. baby WOGUE uses it to make YouTube Videos about free software and it's quite good.
+It is better than espeak-ng and worth looking into if you find proprietary software tied to cloud services to be acceptable when there is no free alternative.
 You could check out AWS: Getting Started with Amazon Polly if you are interested.